kylefarris/clamscan/README.md

 ## Contribute

 Got a missing feature you'd like to use?
 Found a bug?
 Go ahead and fork this repo, build the feature and issue a pull request.

+### Items for version 1.0 release:

+* Slight change of API to allow for a completely asynchronous module (ie, removal of all `fs.xxSync` items).